Markov Random Fields, Markov Cocycles and The 3-colored Chessboard: ``Strongly'' non-Gibbsian shift-invariant Markov random fields

+In any case it follows from Lemma \ref{lem:recover_square_island} that $z|_{B_i+v}$ is an $i$-square-island of type $1$, completing the proof. \end{proof}

-Proposition \ref{prop:mu_p_MRF} above proves the existence of uncountably many linearly independent shift-invariant Markov cocycles which have corresponding fully-supported shift-invariant Markov random fields.
+By Proposition \ref{prop:mu_p_MRF} above there is an uncountable family of linearly independent shift-invariant Markov cocycles on $Y$ which have corresponding fully-supported shift-invariant Markov random fields.
 Since the space of Markov cocycles which come from some shift-invariant finite range interaction is a union of finite dimensional vector spaces, this further implies that there exists a shift-invariant Markov random field which is not Gibbs for any shift-invariant finite range interaction.
 Alternatively, note that for any Gibbs cocycle with some shift-invariant finite range interaction the magnitude of the cocycle at a particular homoclinic pair is at most linear in the size of set of sites at which the two configurations differ.
-We can choose a $\bold p \in (0,1)^\N$ such that this does not happen.
+We can choose $p:\N \to (0,1)$ such that this does not happen.

-A simple variation on the above construction yields topological Markov fields which are not sofic: Choose $\bold p \in [0,1]^\N$.
-If $p_i =0$ or $p_i=1$, this would disallow square-islands of certain types for specific sizes.
-Each such $\bold p$ would determine a shift-invariant Markov random field supported on a shift space contained in $Y$.
-Since there are uncountably many such subshifts a majority of such spaces will be not sofic.
-However it is easy to see from the proofs above that these are global topological Markov fields.
+A simple variation on the above construction yields topological Markov fields which are not sofic: Choose $f:\N \to \{1,2\}$.
+For each $f$ define a shift space $Y_f \subset Y$, by the condition that each $i$-square island is of type $f(i)$.
+Each $Y_f$ is a topological Markov field so $\{Y_f\}_{ f:\N \to \{1,2\}}$ is an uncountable family.
+Since the family of sofic subshifts is countable, typically $Y_f$ will not be sofic.